 So, 3D tracking isn’t ideal for many types of sports photography.

 For these reasons I wouldn’t use it and would favor the other focusing options I’ve covered.

-3. Focus tracking duration for capturing moving objects
+3. Focus tracking duration for moving subjects

 To decide on your focus tracking setting, ask yourself 3 questions:

 - How quickly do I need to focus on a different subject?

 - Will my subject be moving in an expected trajectory without interruption?

 - Do I need to track my subject past obstacles?

 a) How quickly do I need to focus on a different subject?